Boggsville, Colorado

-Boggsville is a former settlement in Bent County, Colorado, USA near the Purgatoire River about 3 mi above the Purgatoire's confluence with the Arkansas River.
+Boggsville is an extinct town located in Bent County, Colorado, United States.
+The town was located near the Purgatoire River about 3 mi above the Purgatoire's confluence with the Arkansas River.
+It lies along Highway 101 about 2 miles south of Las Animas.

+History

 It was established in 1866.
 The surviving structures are among the earliest examples of Territorial architecture in Colorado.
 Boggsville was the last home of frontiersman Kit Carson before his death in 1868 at Fort Lyon.
-The U.S. Post Office at Las Animas (ZIP Code 81054) now serves Boggsville postal addresses.

-Boggville lies along Highway 101 about 2 miles south of Las Animas.

-History

 The village was a stagecoach station on the Purgatory Branch of the Santa Fe Trail.
 With the establishment of Bent County in 1870, Boggsville became the county seat.
-The town was named for Thomas O. Boggs (b.
-1824, an Indian trader from the Indian Territory and cattle dealer.
+The town was named for Thomas Oliver Boggs (1824-1894), an Indian trader from the Indian Territory and cattle dealer.
 In 1846 Boggs married 14-year-old Rumalda Luna Bent, the stepdaughter of Charles Bent, first American governor of New Mexico, who was an heiress to land grants in Colorado.
 In 1866 Boggs built an adobe house on the 2040 acre grant.
 The next year John Wesley Prowers built a two-story 14-room house at Boggsville that functioned as a house, a school, a stagecoach station, and after 1870 as the Bent County seat.

 In 1867 the citizens of Boggsville dug the Tarbox Ditch from the Purgatoire 7 mi to about 1000 acre of irrigated land.
 The ditch was the first such irrigation project in southeastern Colorado.

 In 1873 the county seat was relocated to Las Animas City.
 At that time Boggsville had 97 voting citizens.
 The same year, the town was bypassed by the Atchison, Topeka and Santa Fe Railway and the Kansas Pacific Railroad.
 Prowers moved to West Las Animas and became a cattle rancher and politician.
 Boggs, who was the first sheriff of Bent County and who was elected to the territorial legislature in 1871, moved to Springer, New Mexico in 1877 after his wife's land grants were contested.
 After the departure of Prowers and Boggs the property was sold, becoming the San Patricio Ranch of 3000 acre under the Lee family.

+Boggsville never had a U.S. post office.
+The U.S. Post Office at Las Animas (ZIP Code 81054) now serves Boggsville postal addresses.